Desperationis/gh-archive/README.md

 * `./pull [username]` - Does a `git pull --all` on every single locally saved repository from a specific user.
 If the repo is taken down / unavailable the repo is moved to the root directory in `Outdated`.
 * `./check [github username]` - The most useful script here; First uses `./clone` and `gh` to clone every single repository that hasn't been saved locally then calls `./pull` to update any existing repos.
 This should be used almost immediately as `./clone` can only clone repos one at a time.

-Due to how it works, you **must** call `clone` first on any single project you have then you are free to use anything else (notably `./check`).
+Due to how it works, you **must** call `./clone` first on any single project you have then you are free to use anything else (notably `./check`).
 Optionally, you can simply create a directory in the root directory labeled with your username (see tree output above) then use anything you want.